Mindful Eating Programs and Training

 • Dismissing one’s intrinsic self-worth

 We talked about the sources of body dissatisfaction and the effect that negative body image has on our day to day lives.
 Several people expressed fear that if they accepted themselves the way they are right now, they wouldn’t make positive changes to improve their eating and physical activity.
-As we explored that belief, it became obvious that many of us have already given up way too much of our personal energy and power to a rectangle on the floor, and that it was clearly hurting not helping us.
+To learn more about this, read Do You Have a Fear of Self-Acceptance?

-I introduced them to the Health at Every Size® (HAES) principles and read my story, Michelle Goes On a Diet…that Lasted 20 Years – A Cautionary Tale.
 We all agreed that a more deserving use of our energy was learning to eat fearlessly and mindfully in order to fuel the vibrant lives we crave and deserve.

 We then did a mirror activity and I explained:

-Open the letter with Dear __________ (your name),
+Dear __________ (your name),

 Allow your body to express hurt, anger, or sadness about the things you’ve thought, said, or felt about it in the past.
 Let it talk about the effects of those thoughts and words.
 Then move on to let your body tell you what it really wants from you: unconditional love and acceptance, a variety of nutritious and delicious foods, joyful movement, rest, play, and/or other specific requests.
-End the letter with:
+(Note: Be aware that messages like “lose weight” are probably coming from your brain, not your body.
+Bodies aren’t particularly fond of losing weight since your body interprets that as a stressful, risky state.)

 Love,